-There must be clear focus on the rule of law and democratic processes including transparency, accountability, respect for human rights and freedoms, and listening to the views of the people through genuine consultation.
-The views of all members of our communities must be heard and I urge the People's Coalition Government to ensure all initiatives and draft legislation must undergo thorough consultation process for better outcomes, to ensure inclusiveness and foster greater ownership.
+There must be a clear focus on the rule of law and democratic processes including transparency, accountability, respect for human rights and freedoms, and listening to the views of the people through genuine consultation.

+The views of all members of our communities must be heard and I urge the Peoples Coalition Government to ensure all initiatives and draft legislation must undergo a thorough consultation process for better outcomes, to ensure inclusiveness and foster greater ownership.

-Government must ensure that draft laws are deliberated in consultation with relevant stakeholders particularly through the standing committee process.
+Government must ensure that draft laws are deliberated in consultation with relevant stakeholders particularly through the Standing Committee process.
 Petitions must be accommodated so that the voice of the people is heard in Parliament when they seek solutions to issues that are of concern to them.

-The Government must continue to adhere to the constitutional doctrine of the separation of powers as a cornerstone of our democracy and the necessity for public servants to perform their duties independently.
-Within the Civil Service, there will be more human resource and institutional capacity building to improve the service delivery to ordinary people and for civil servants to have a clear career path.
+The Government must continue to adhere to the constitutional doctrine of the separation of powers as a cornerstone of our democracy, and the necessity for public servants to perform their duties independently.

+Within the Civil Service there will be more human resource and institutional capacity building to improve service delivery to ordinary people and for Civil Servants to have a clear career path.

 The Public Service Commission will be given greater powers within the existing constitutional framework as a central coordinating agency on all human resource matters within the Public Service.

-Operating framework and guidelines across the Service will foster more collegiality and coordination for greater efficiency and productivity.
+Operating frameworks and guidelines across the Service will foster more collegiality and coordination for greater efficiency and productivity.

 Decisions taken by Cabinet will be announced so that the people of Fiji are well informed of actions taken by the Coalition Government.

-The honourable Prime Minister announced earlier this week that the resolution of Cabinet on decision-making processes that will be adopted to ensure transparency and accountability.
+The Honorable Prime Minister announced earlier this week the resolution of Cabinet on decision-making processes that will be adopted to ensure transparency and accountability.
 An example of this is that residents of municipalities will soon have the opportunity to choose their own representatives in elections for city and town councils.

-Democracy will be broadened and localised further with the empowerment of rural communities to choose their advisory councillors through elections.
-The councillors are the vital link in gathering data and deploying assistance to our rural communities.
+Democracy will be broadened and localised further with the empowerment of rural communities to choose their Advisory Councillors through elections.